lfkeitel/asml-sim/README.md

 '%' denotes a register. (%0 - %F)

 Hex numbers use no special syntax.
+For readability, the syntax `0x##` is also valid.

 Single bytes can be used by enclosing them in single quotes. (`'H'`)